-In this paper we have reported the results of the spectral analysis of a long Suzaku observation of the LMXB of the atoll class 4U 1705-44.
-This was the result of a ToO program intended to observe the source during a hard state.
+observe the source during a hard state.
 Suzaku observed the source for a total of 250 ks yielding a net exposure time of 100 ks.
-During the observation 9 type-I bursts were observed.
+During the observation, nine type-I bursts were observed.
 We present here the spectral analysis of the persistent emission, while we will discuss the characteristics of the observed type-I bursts elsewhere.
-We have fitted the persistent emission spectrum in the broad band range between 0.7 and 200 keV using the continuum model which gave the best fit of previous high-quality spectra of this source obtained with RXTE, BeppoSAX, XMM-Newton, and Chandra (see e.g. Egron et al. 2013, and references therein).
-The continuum model consists of a soft component modeled by bbody and a Comptonization component modeled by nthComp, both multiplied by the phabs component which takes into account photoelectric absorption by neutral matter in the interstellar medium.
+We have fitted the persistent emission spectrum in the broad-band range between 0.7 and 200 keV using the continuum model which gave the best fit of previous high-quality spectra of this source obtained with RXTE, BeppoSAX, XMM-Newton, and Chandra (see e.g. Egron et al. 2013, and references therein).
+The continuum model consists of a soft component modelled by bbody and a Comptonization component modelled by nthComp, both multiplied by the phabs component which takes into account photoelectric absorption by neutral matter in the interstellar medium.
 A smeared reflection component was necessary to obtain an acceptable fit of the broad-band Suzaku spectrum.
 This component was necessary to fit high-energy residuals above about 15 keV and a broad iron edge at about 8-9 keV - the addition of the pexriv component to fit these two features gave a significant improvement of the quality of the fit with a probability of chance improvement, calculated with an F-test, which resulted to be negligibly small.

 We detect other reflection features, such as a broad emission line at about 6.4 keV from neutral iron and a broad emission line at about 3 keV that we tentatively identify with the K α transition from Ar XVI-XVII.
 These two features could be well fitted by broad Gaussians.
-Note that this Ar line is quite strong with respect to the observed iron line.
-If we consider the product of the element abundances (~ 4.7×10^{-5} and ~ 3.6×10^{-6} for iron and argon, respectively) by the fluorescence yields (which can be calculated using the empirical formula yield = $Z^4/(30^4 + Z^4)$, where Z is the atomic number), we obtain $\sim 1.7 \times 10^{-5}$ and $\sim 4 \times 10^{-7}$ for iron and argon, respectively.
-This means that the Ar line strength should be $\sim 2.4\%$ of Fe line strength.
+Note that this Ar line is guite strong with respect to the observed iron line.
+If we consider the product of the element abundances (~4.7 \times 10-5 and ~3.6 \times 10-6 for iron and argon, respectively) by the fluorescence yields (which can be calculated using the empirical formula yield = $Z^4/(30^4 + Z^4)$, where Z is the atomic number), we obtain $\sim 1.7 \times 10^{-5}$ and $\sim 4 \times 10^{-7}$ for iron and argon, respectively.
+This means that the Ar line strength should be \sim 2.4 per cent of Fe line strength.
 This in the hypothesis that all the atoms of these elements are in the ionization state producing the line.
 Note also that the observed line may depend on the illuminating continuum at that energy.
-In the case of 4U 1705-44 in the soft state, where Ar and Ca lines are clearly detected by XMM-Newton together with an Fe line, we find small differences in the line intensities (a factor 2 at most) and higher differences in the line equivalent width (up to a factor 8).
-However, when the spectrum is fitted to a self-consistent reflection model, a suitably modified version of the xillver model by García & Kallman (2010) which includes Ar and Ca transitions, we find that the Ar line is well fitted by the reflection model with a slight overabundance by a factor 1.8 with respect to Solar abundances (see Egron et al. 2013).
+In the case of 4U 1705-44 in the soft state, where Ar and Ca lines are clearly detected by XMM-Newton together with an Fe line, we find small differences in the line intensities (a factor of 2 at most) and higher differences in the line equivalent width (up to a factor of 8).
+However, when the spectrum is fitted to a self-consistent reflection model, a suitably modified version of the xillver model by García & Kallman (2010) which includes Ar and Ca transitions, we find that the Ar line is well fitted by the reflection model with a slight overabundance by a factor 1.8 with respect to solar abundances (see Egron et al. 2013).
 We conclude therefore that the simple calculation above is merely an order of magnitude estimation and that the consistency of the Ar line with other reflection features should be checked using self-consistent reflection models including Ar and Ca transitions.